REVISION

 Before

 The platform provides writing assistance that helps teams produce better content.
 The AI analyzes text and suggests improvements for clarity.
-Users can review suggestions and apply them with a single click.
+Users can review suggestions before updating the text.

 After